-The possession and use of alcoholic beverages are prohibited in conference rooms, offices, office reception rooms, closed buildings, and areas of buildings that are not open to the public or from which the public has been excluded, except that the use of alcoholic beverages, subject to the laws of Georgia, may be permitted in specific private or closed areas designated by, and with the prior approval of the president of Georgia Gwinnett College.
+The possession and use of alcoholic beverages are prohibited in conference rooms, offices, office reception rooms, closed buildings and areas of buildings that are not open to the public or from which the public has been excluded, except that the use of alcoholic beverages, subject to the laws of Georgia, may be permitted in specific private or closed areas designated by, and with the prior approval of, the president of Georgia Gwinnett College of alcoholic beverages in classrooms, lecture halls, laboratories, libraries, research areas, or within buildings, arenas or areas where athletic events, lectures or concerts are held, during such events or activities.
+Permission will not be granted to use or possess alcoholic beverages in a facility being used for one of the above functions.